pro123123-1-1/Portfolio/stage 3/Stage3.md

 This schema:
 - Enforces referential integrity between farms, products, orders, and users.
-- Enables capacity checks via the `DailyCapacity` table to prevent overbooking.
+- Enables capacity checks via the `Quantity` table to prevent overbooking.

 > See also `er-diagram.mmd` for a Mermaid ER diagram showing these tables, attributes, and relationships visually.